petrarca/time-mcp-server/README.md

 - "What's the current time?"
 - "Can you tell me the current date in YYYY-MM-DD format?"
 - "What day of the week is it today?"
+- "What time is it in New York right now?"
+- "What's the current time in Tokyo timezone?"

 ## Project Structure